 Journal Prompts For Middle School

-A journal writing prompt can be a statement or question that inspires the student to write about it.
+A gratitude journal or a journal writing prompt can be a statement or question that inspires the student to write about something.
 Middle school students practice their writing skills, and creative writing prompts for kids are excellent starting points.

 You were traveling through a mountain pass in the 19th century.
 Something or someone is coming fast from the opposite direction.
 What happens next?